CCSI-Toolset/FOQUS/docs/source/chapt_sinter/tutorial/acm.rst

 #.
 If “SinterConfigGUI” was launched from FOQUS, the path to the
    configuration file is automatically passed to FOQUS.
 The next step in FOQUS is to click **OK** in the Add/Update Turbine Model window.
-   FOQUS may then be used to upload it to the Turbine gateway.
+   FOQUS may then be used to upload it to TurbineLite or AWS FOQUS Cloud.
    If “SinterConfigGUI” was not launched from FOQUS (e.g., it was launched from the Start menu), the configuration file name must be entered in FOQUS manually.